psathyrella/partis/docs/plotting.md

 ![comparisons-example](images/comparisons-example.png)

-You can see here (by the much larger uncertainties) that the multi-hmm is counting each family only once (as is proper), rather than counting each sequence individually (as sw and the single hmm are have to, since they don't have access to the partition).
+You can see here (by the much larger uncertainties) that the multi-hmm is counting each family only once (as is proper), rather than counting each sequence individually (as sw and the single hmm have to, since they don't have access to the partition).